High-Level Comparison

 •Often part of broader enterprise telephony stacks

-➡️ For organizations that want AI to run their phone system, Link AI is purpose-built.
+➡️ For organizations that want Agent to run their phone system, Link Agent is purpose-built.

 3. Enterprise Readiness